WilliamCareySemiColon/NDMA/README.md

 ### The drawable resource

-BackGroundGradient.xml - The background look for the application overall look CustomButton.xml - The button look for the application
+BackGroundGradient.xml - The background look for the application overall look.
+CustomButton.xml - The button look for the application

 ### JsonLoggedFood directory classes

-The directory to read the json string of the food, store them inside different classes and use them within the application for analysis
+The directory to read the json string of the food, store them inside different classes and use them within the application for analysis.
+These classes are:

-DBFood
-DBNutrients
-FoodSpec
-Ingredients
+DBFood,
+DBNutrients,
+FoodSpec,
+Ingredients,
-ParsedFoodCollection
+ParsedFoodCollection and
 TotalOverallNutrients

 ### FoodStorageItems

-FoodScheduleStorage
+The food items to store and track the movement of the logged food as they get logged themselves.
+These classes are:

+FoodScheduleStorage,
-FoodStorageItems
+FoodStorageItems and
 StaticFoodCollection

 ## Nutritional Advisor - NutrionalAdvisor.cs